The J-invariant over splitting fields of Tits algebras: Introduction

-Section 5 of the paper is devoted to the computation of the first two components $j_1$ and $j_2$ of the $J$-invariant of the group $\PGO^+(A,\sigma)$ of type $D_n$, where $(A, \sigma)$ is a central simple algebra with orthogonal involution.
+Section 5 of the paper is devoted to the computation of the first two components $j_1$ and $j_2$ of the $J$-invariant of the group $\PGO^+(A,\sigma)$ of type $\mathrm{D}_n$, where $(A, \sigma)$ is a central simple algebra with orthogonal involution.
 This question was already investigated in \cite{QSZ}.
-Namely, in \cite[Corollary 5.2]{QSZ} the upper bounds for $j_1$ and $j_2$ were provided in terms of $2$-adic valuations of indices of algebras $A$, $C_+$ and $C_-$, where $C_+$ and $C_-$ are the components of the Clifford algebra of $(A, \sigma)$.
-We slightly improve the upper bound for $j_1$ and then show that it is in fact the exact value of $j_1$ (see Theorem \ref{j1}).
-In Proposition \ref{j2} we also provide a formula for the second component $j_2$ in some cases.
-Note that over a generic splitting field of the algebra $A$ we lose the information about the first component $j_1$ and by Conjecture 1.1 other components remain unchanged.
-Therefore the formula for $j_1$ and Conjecture \ref{conj} (Corollary \ref{corconj}) allow to completely reduce the computation of the $J$-invariant of the group $\PGO^+(A,\sigma)$ to the case of quadratic forms.
+Namely, in \cite[Corollary 5.2]{QSZ} the upper bounds for $j_1$ and $j_2$ were provided in terms of $2$-adic valuations $i_A$, $i_+$, $i_-$ of indices of algebras $A$, $C_+$ and $C_-$ respectively, where $C_+$ and $C_-$ are the components of the Clifford algebra of $(A, \sigma)$.
+We improve the upper bound for $j_1$ and then show that it is in fact the exact value of $j_1$ (see Theorem \ref{j1}).
+More precisely, we obtain the following formula